If you are looking for an usual hiking adventure for a hot summer day, the Ice Gulch in Randolph, NH, is perfect!

 The Ice Gulch path is maintained by the Randolph Mountain Club, a 100-year-old, all-volunteer organization which maintains over 100 miles (102.65 miles, to be precise) of trails in the northern White Mountains.
 Go to their website, and click on “The RMC Trail System” for a list of their trails.
-Under “links” you can download a PDF which details the Ice Gulch path.
-Better yet, buy their guidebook and maps (under “Things we sell”) and help support the organization.
+You can download an Ice Gulch PDF which details the Ice Gulch path.
+Better yet, buy their guidebook and maps (under “Stuff We Sell”) and help support the organization.

 The PDF describing the Ice Gulch carries this warning: “This is a difficult hike, involving careful climbing over wet, slippery rocks.
 Only visitors comfortable with travel in challenging terrain should attempt this trip..”

 The first couple of miles of the trail are an unremarkable stroll through mostly second-growth woods over a series of small finger ridges, crossing a couple of brooks.
 When you reach a spot called “The Marked Birch,” the trail forks.
 I’d recommend taking the right-hand path which brings you on a half-mile loop by Pebomauk Falls.
 Part of this path is a v-e-r-y, steep decent to the brook.
 Be careful if it’s at all muddy—you will slip.